 the general rule does not apply, and the director may take decisions without regard to any of the provisions of the articles relating to directors’ decision-making.”

-The provision for a quorum of two directors for meetings only applies to companies with two or more directors.
+The provision for a quorum (the minimum number of present directors required) of two directors for meetings only applies to companies with two or more directors.

-Whilst a great starting point for many new companies, the standardised Model articles will not suit everyone from the outset.
-It may be necessary to alter the Model articles or adopt bespoke articles before or after incorporation when:
+Whilst a great starting point for many new companies, the standardised model articles will not suit everyone from the outset.
+You may need to change some provisions or adopt bespoke articles before or after incorporation when:

-- Issuing multiple share classes or any class of share other than Ordinary
+- Issuing multiple share classes or any share class other than Ordinary

-- Providing the option to allot shares as unpaid, partly paid, or fully paid
+- Providing the option to allot unpaid, partly paid, or fully paid shares

 - There will be alternate directors